NVIDIA/NVFlare/docs/user_guide.rst

 User Guide
 ##########

-This user guide has information about various features in NVIDIA FLARE.
+This user guide provides instructions on how to utilize various features in NVIDIA FLARE.

 For information about operating an FL system, see :ref:`Real-World Federated Learning <real_world_fl>`.

-For more details on what you can do with apps with custom components and the flexibility that the Controller and Worker APIs bring, see the :ref:`programming_guide`.
+For a more in-depth exploration of the capabilities offered by apps with custom workflows and algorithms, please refer to the :ref:`programming_guide`.

-In version 2.2, the commands for NVIDIA FLARE have been consolidated to be under the ``nvflare`` command for better ease of use.
-This includes the FL Simulator, the POC command, ``provision``, and preflight check, all of which are explained in more detail in their own sections linked below.

 .. toctree::
    :maxdepth: 1